mpazaryna/presentation/jstd/presentation.md

 - Apple Foundation Models are available on 30+ devices
 - MLX Framework allows models to be trained on Apple Silicon
-- Privacy First Approach to data
+- HIPPA rules require a privacy first approach

 ---

-# How I Built the application (in 3 weeks)
+# How I Built the application

-- Learn MLX framework
+- Learn MLX
 - Learn SwiftUI
 - Learn xCode
+- Gather clinical notes and source materials

 ---